 The Model 515 High Accuracy AC Reference Oscillator fills a need for a relatively low cost and practical solution for supplying a reference excitation to calibrate LVDT and Synchro/Resolver Transducers.
 The Model 515 has built-in load sensing which, in effect, yields “zero” output impedance and virtually eliminates the effects of fluctuating output loads.
 With up to 15VA of output into loads with as much as 80° of phase shift, the Model 515 is ideally suited for driving inductive loads.
 Typical users include LVD/RVDT and Synchro/Resolver manufacturers and their customers.

-The Model 8080 Multifunction Calibrator is an ideal and easy to use instrument featuring a variety of calibration capabilities.
-The instrument functions as a Voltage, Current, Power, Resistance, Capacitance and Thermocouple Calibrator.
+The Model 8080, Model M143 and M142 Multifunction Calibrators are an ideal and easy to use instruments featuring a variety of calibration capabilities.
+The instruments functions as a Voltage, Current, Power, Resistance, Capacitance and Thermocouple Calibrator.
 Having very high accuracy, it is ideal as a standard of these electric quantities in calibration laboratories.
 It also has the feature of supplying several different waveshapes in additional to the traditional sinusoidal output.
 This feature makes it ideal for testing meters which are true rms reading or crest factor sensitive.
 These signals are also suitable for the basic calibration of oscilloscopes.
 The calibrator has the capability of measuring temperature with TC and RTD temperature sensors.
 A built-in multimeter can be used independently or in simultaneous operation with the calibrator output.

 The highest highest current product developed by Clarke-Hess is the precision, 100Ampere, 100kHz Transconductance Amplifier.